lsst/pipelines_lsst_io/install/prereqs/debian.rst

 .. note::

    **since 19.0.0**: ubuntu 16 is not supported anymore.
-Note alse that due to compiler or glibc change, the demo execution on ubuntu 19.04 and 19.10 will produce slight numeric differences.
+Note also that due to compiler or Glibc changes, the demo execution on ubuntu 19.04 and 19.10 will produce slight numeric differences.

 Additional installation steps for Ubuntu 19.10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^